These blood tests are important for your health and your baby's health. They test for a wide range of conditions.

 All pregnant women are also offered screening for infectious diseases during pregnancy.

 How much blood is taken

 You will give only a small amount of blood during the test.
 This will be taken once, using one needle.
-This one sample of blood will be tested for a variety of viruses.
-You should feel no significant after-effects.
+This sample of blood will be tested for a variety of viruses.
+The process is simple and trouble-free for most people.

 Fear of needles

-Tell the person who is taking the bloods if you are afraid of needles.
-Healthcare professionals deal with this issue often.
+Tell the person who is taking the blood if you are afraid of needles.
+They deal with this issue often.
 They can help to make the experience easier for you.

 Full blood count test for anaemia